rocramer/laravel-mailcoach-postal-feedback/README.md

 Route::postalFeedback('postal-feedback');
 ```

-Since Postal webhooks need to bypass Laravel's CSRF protection, be sure to list the URI as an exception in your VerifyCsrfToken middleware or list the route outside of the web middleware group:
+Since Postal webhooks need to bypass Laravel's CSRF protection, be sure to list the URI as an exception in your VerifyCsrfToken middleware or list the route outside the web middleware group:

 ```php
 protected $except = [